Tissanna Hickling

-Tissanna Hickling (born 7 January 1998) is a Jamaican athlete specialising in the long jump.
+Tissanna Hanson (born 7 January 1998) is a Jamaican athlete specialising in the long jump.
 She represented her country at the 2019 World Championships in Doha without reaching the final.
 Earlier that year she won a bronze medal at the 2019 Pan American Games.

 She has qualified to represent Jamaica at the 2020 Summer Olympics.

 Her personal best in the event is 6.82 metres (+1.7 m/s) set in Kingston in 2019).